Wormingford

-Wormingford is a village and civil parish in Essex, England.
+Wormingford is a village and civil parish in the City of Colchester district of Essex, England.
+At the 2021 census the parish had a population of 450.

 The ancient parish of Wormingford on the south bank of the River Stour, 6 mi north- west of Colchester and 8 mi south-east of Sudbury, Suffolk, covered 2,322 acres (929 hectares).
 The Stour forms the northern boundary, and the eastern, southern, and western ones follow mainly field boundaries, but sometimes cut through fields.
 Detached fields totalling 15 acre in Little Horkesley, were transferred to that parish in 1889.

 Wormingford has a post office and a public house and restaurant called The Crown.

 Most of the parish lies on a relatively high plain which drains northwards to the River Stour and southwards to the River Colne.
 From the Stour the ground rises southwards to reach a height of more than 225 ft (70 m) in the south-west.
 A band of alluvium runs beside the Stour and there are river terrace deposits south of that, then, as the ground rises, bands of London clay, and sands and gravels.
 Most of the higher south part of the parish is boulder clay, good farming land, with a small pocket of sands and gravels running south-east from Wood Hall.

 The main road from Colchester to Bures and Sudbury (B1508) runs from south-east to north-west across the parish.
 Minor roads connected the parish with Assington (Suffolk) across Wormingford bridge, with Fordham, and with Little Horkesley and Nayland (Suffolk).
 Other minor roads and tracks and a network of footpaths link the scattered farms and houses.

 The ford from which the parish takes its name (originally 'Withermund's ford') was probably that in the river Stour by the watermill, at the bottom of Church Road, where there is a sand bank in the middle of the river.
 A ford further east near Garnons has also been suggested, but seems less likely.
 The Church Road ford was replaced before 1802 by a bridge, called a horse-bridge in 1812.
-About 1821 Messrs.
-Jones, who leased the river tolls, built a new bridge, apparently a narrow wooden footbridge.
+About 1821 Messrs Jones, who leased the river tolls, built a new bridge, apparently a narrow wooden footbridge.
 It collapsed in the winter of 1895–6 and was replaced by an iron bridge in 1898.